prakhar479/LiveASCIIVideo/README.md

 ## Features

 - **Live Video to ASCII:** Capture live video from the user's camera and convert it into ASCII art on the fly.
+- **Real-time Preview:** See the ASCII video conversion in real-time as the application processes each frame.

+## TODO

 - **Adjustable Settings:** Users can customize the ASCII conversion settings, such as character set, font size, and contrast, to achieve different visual effects.

-- **Real-time Preview:** See the ASCII video conversion in real-time as the application processes each frame.
+- **Colour Effects** User can choose a shade of colour for the ascii text to create various colour effect

 ## Technologies Used

 - **HTML:** The structure of the web page.
 - **CSS:** Styling and layout of the application.
 - **JavaScript:** Real-time video capture and ASCII conversion.
-- **p5 nad p5.sound library:** Access and capture video from the user's camera.
+- **p5 and p5.sound library:** Access and capture video from the user's camera.
 - **Canvas API:** Render the ASCII video on the web page.

 ## Installation